bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/object_initializer.md

 -   JSON permits *only* property definition using `"property": value` syntax.
 The property name must be double-quoted, and the definition cannot be a shorthand.
 -   In JSON the values can only be strings, numbers, arrays, `true`, `false`, `null`, or another (JSON) object.
--   A function value (see “Methods” below) can not be assigned to a value in JSON.
+-   A function value (see "Methods” below) can not be assigned to a value in JSON.
 -   Objects like [`Date`](../global_objects/date) will be a string after [`JSON.parse()`](../global_objects/json/parse).
 -   [`JSON.parse()`](../global_objects/json/parse) will reject computed property names and an error will be thrown.